Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Is it possible to measure productivity based on human effort invested in an affair?[HOOK] Measuring productivity by the produced result fails to recognize gaps that are natural to human nature, the gaps of our individualistic differences [TOPIC SENTENCE].
 This shift in how we view productivity challenges the traditional metrics of the hustle culture [CONTEXT SENTENCE].
 By recognizing these nuances, we can create a more balanced and empathetic understanding of what it means to be productive [THESIS STATEMENT].” ”

-“Can we call it unproductive if someone gave their all, but the result fell short?”
+Strong Example: "Can we truly call it unproductive if someone gave their absolute all, but the final result still fell short?"
+(This question delves into a specific, emotionally resonant scenario, inviting reflection.)

 The Storytelling Introduction